 Rather than list citations, articles provide “resources,” which refer readers to appropriate related websites.
 This format is based on the print model of health magazines.
 In addition, writers are asked to provide source material for their articles, which are fact-checked as deemed necessary.

 References are listed on all Journal Notes articles.
 They are listed in many Healthy Living Center/Wellness Center articles as well.

 Where contractually feasible, database-type content (eg, Conditions InDepth; Conditions InBrief) will be authored, and the author's name will link to his or her biography.
 Database-type content is heavily cited.
 Allowable citations for this type of content include:

 We do not require that citations from associations and agencies list specific articles, since in some cases they do not provide specific articles (CDC, for example, provides statistics and charts).

-To ensure that EBSCO Information Services content remains scientifically balanced and commercially unbiased, EBSCO Information Services accepts neither advertising nor sponsorship of its content and does not offer user promotions of any type.
+EBSCO is funded by institutional subscriptions to its databases.
+To ensure that EBSCO Information Services content remains scientifically balanced and commercially unbiased, we accept no advertising or sponsorship which ensures all content is unbiased.
 This also applies to any co-branded content.
 EBSCO Information Services will not require or encourage an author to promote a product, device, or service.

 EBSCO Information Services' authors and reviewers may not engage, as an owner, director, employee, consultant, or otherwise, in any business or other activity that could reasonably be expected to bias or otherwise adversely affect or impact their ability to perform in an accurate, unbiased, impartial, and complete manner and in accordance with generally accepted professional standards.